Phantoms Review (1998)

 -Phantoms was in pre-production in the late 80's/early 90's, but New World Pictures filed for bankruptcy and the project was shelved.

 -The beginning of this film inspired the original Silent Hill video game.

 If I were to rate the film based on the first thirty minutes, it's a solid eight out of ten.
 Unfortunately, the movie continues and turns into a convoluted mess and while I won't go as far as to say it's unwatchable, it's frustrating to see what becomes of the film.
 There is just so much potential wasted it's truly tragic.

-Phantoms is a four out of ten and is easily skipped.
+Phantoms is a two out of five and is easily skipped.